-From interpreting slang to ordering a pint with confidence, Sarah Deacon, our IT Tallaght and Canadian Ambassador shares her tips for adjusting to life as an international student in Ireland…
+From interpreting slang to ordering a pint with confidence, Sarah Deacon, our TU Dublin Tallaght Campus and Canadian Ambassador shares her tips for adjusting to life as an international student in Ireland…

 Embrace Irish slang

 When experiencing a new culture, you’ll quickly notice that accents, dialects and even phrases will differ from what you might be used to hearing.
 Interpreting can be fun, but also intimidating when you find yourself in a group setting and aren’t too sure what your friends are saying!
 Laugh it off because it’s no big deal, or even do some research and embrace a few phrases into your own vocabulary.
 Chat to your classmates about these differences too!

 Here’s a short cheat sheet of some words I’ve come across so far and their translations:

 - Grand: good, acceptable, impressive

 - Gobsmacked: amazed